5teveO/Hermit-Crab-V2-DragonUHF-TH/README.md

 ![image](https://github.com/5teveO/Hermit-Crab-V2-DragonUHF-TH/assets/70500760/6758ea2a-cad2-463f-b969-758e05955f98)

-Standard parts in the full assembly are downloaded from Grabcad or McMaster Carr (via Fusion 360) PCB's are from BTT and are available on their GITHUB Full Model of the Hermit Crab V2 Canbus can be found at
+Standard parts in the full assembly are downloaded from Grabcad or McMaster Carr (via Fusion 360) PCB's are from BTT and are available on their GITHUB.
+The Full Model of the Hermit Crab V2 Canbus can be found at

 https://www.printables.com/model/852257-btt-hermit-crab-v2-canbus/files